 A face-lift isn't a treatment for superficial wrinkles, sun damage, creases around the nose and upper lip, or irregularities in skin color.

 - Scarring.
 Incision scars from a face-lift are permanent but typically concealed by the hairline and natural contours of the face and ear.
 Rarely, incisions can result in raised, red scars.
-Injections of a corticosteroid medication (Kenalog-10) or other treatments might be used to improve the appearance of scars.
+Injections of a corticosteroid medication or other treatments might be used to improve the appearance of scars.

 - Skin loss.
 Rarely, a face-lift can interrupt the blood supply to your facial tissues.
 This can result in skin loss (sloughing).
 Sloughing is treated with medications, appropriate wound care and, if necessary, a procedure to minimize scarring.

 Like any other type of major surgery, a face-lift poses a risk of bleeding, infection and an adverse reaction to anesthesia.
 Certain medical conditions or lifestyle habits also can increase your risk of complications.
 The following factors may present a significant risk or result in unfavorable results, and your doctor may advise against a face-lift.

 How you prepare

 - Avoid eating.
 You'll be asked to avoid eating anything after midnight the night before your face-lift.
 You will be able to drink water and take medications that have been approved by your surgeon.

 What you can expect

 Sometimes the procedure is done with sedation and local anesthesia, which numbs only part of your body.
 In other cases, general anesthesia — which renders you unconscious — is recommended.

 During the procedure